rickzkm/investment-growth-calculator/README.md

 ![Investment table](https://github.com/rickzkm/investment-growth-calculator/blob/main/pictures/table.png?raw=true)

-### License
+## License

-- Feel free to change, customise and modify without any limitations.
+Feel free to change, customise and modify without any limitations.
+Just remember, with great power comes great... well, you get the idea.
+Be kind to your fellow developers, play nice with the code, and above all, have fun!